rsalmei/alive-progress/README.md

 - any other ideas welcome!

-## Fun facts
+## Interesting facts

 - This whole project was implemented in functional style;
-- It uses wholeheartedly Python Closures and Generators, they're very nice tools;
+- It uses wholeheartedly _Closures_ and _Generators_, they're in almost all modules here;
-- It does not declare even a single class.
+- It does not declare even a single class;
+- It does not have any dependencies.

 ## Changelog highlights: